 Carly Fischer is a sculptural artist from Narrm/Melbourne, Australia who often works collaboratively across sculpture, sound and video to create expansive installations.
-Her place-responsive practice engages with the smaller details, hidden histories and peripheral dialogues of places through improvisational and accumulative processes of wandering, field recording, archival research and collaborative experimentation.
-Weaving alternate narratives through incidental intersections and tangents, these processes generate sculptural, sonic and video responses that slip between form, materiality, temporality and context, reflecting on places as complex and shifting sites of interaction and negotiation.
-Through carefully constructed assemblages and reconstructions of found and fabricated fragments, her sculptures and installations encourage a more intimate and durational engagement with the details and dialogues of our local environments.
+Her place-responsive practice engages with the smaller details, forgotten fragments, hidden histories and peripheral dialogues of specific places and sites through improvisational and accumulative processes of wandering, field recording, archival research and collaborative experimentation.
+Weaving alternate narratives through incidental intersections and tangents, these processes generate sculptural, sonic and video responses that slip between form, materiality and context, reflecting on places as complex and shifting sites of interaction and negotiation.
+Through carefully constructed assemblages of found and fabricated fragments, her sculptures and installations encourage a more intimate and durational engagement with the more peripheral details and dialogues of our local environments.

-Since 2018, Carly has been collaborating with audiovisual artist Edwina Stevens to develop sculptural and audiovisual projects that are more generative, collaborative, improvisational and reflexive responses to local places.
+Since 2018, Carly has been collaborating with audiovisual artist Edwina Stevens to develop sculptural and audiovisual projects that are more generative and improvisational responses to local places.
 Based in Narrm/Melbourne, but also drawing on Edwina’s connections to Aotearoa, their projects are particularly focused on the political importance of smaller details and local narratives.
 Their often expansive sculptural and audiovisual installations incorporate collected and reconstructed fragments, field recordings, archives and synthesised sound that overlaps and shifts to create generative dialogues with places.
 Their collaborative sculptural and audio installation 'I feel the earth move under my feet', created in response to a residency at Melbourne's Living Museum of the West, was exhibited at Incinerator Gallery in 2019, and was also included as a soundscape iteration for radio in Radiophrenia 2019, Centre for Contemporary Art, Glasgow.
 Their following sculptural and audiovisual collaboration 'Conversation Piece' was exhibited at Bus Projects in 2021 and as a 2-channel audiovisual iteration in The Incinerator Art Award in 2021.
 Their most recent sculptural and audiovisual collaboration 'Velodrome' was exhibited at Schoolhouse Gallery, Coburg in 2022 and at Stockroom Kyneton in 2023.
 A soundscape iteration of the work was also included in Radiophrenia 2023, Centre for Contemporary Art, Glasgow.
+In 2024, they collaborated on a soundscape for Carly's sculptural installation 'Ruins in Reverse', exhibited in the former morgue of The Beechworth Asylum, Victoria, as part of The Beechworth Biennale, a site-specific exhibition held in various locations throughout Beechworth, Victoria.

 carly_fischer@yahoo.com.au